prithwijitc/Noise-Supression-Challenge/README.md

 Run the ``` run.ipynb ``` file on Google Colabs if you don't have local GPU access.
 Make sure to upload the ```.onnx``` checkpoint to drive and mount

+The code for NSNet2 is forked from Microsofts repository for the [DNS Challenge](https://github.com/microsoft/DNS-Challenge).
 ___

 ### Audio Files